GIFT OF LAUGHTER:

 Most people are filled with doubt, inhibitions, and very much concerned with how they compare with others.
 Their smiles are shallow, their laughter controlled, and they worry about promotion, evaluation, and appearance.
 Our laughing pirate, if he saw a beautiful woman alone on the dance floor, one totally out of his class, would go out to dance, even if he couldn’t, and knew he would look like a fool.
 And he would smile as he did it.

+Imagine yourself in such a situation.
 Could you do that?
 Right now, could you go up onto a stage and give a short talk?
-Once more I am asking how comfortable are you in your own skin, but we are looking at it from a different angle.
-What we want to do is merge philosophy, psychology, and practice.
-The psychology we have pretty much covered.
+How comfortable are you in your own skin?

 You know from the last chapters about the two selves, the fast and slow from one author, and the Rider and the Elephant from another.
 And all the prior positions seem to suggest a different philosophy of life, and we have listed some practices.
 What if we could practice the same day, over and over?